Alright, so a post on coronavirus is not something l would normally write about.

-Why the capitalisation?
-Because the number of times l have individuals stick one finger under the toilet tap makes this necessary.
+Because the number of times l have seen individuals stick one finger under the toilet tap makes this necessary.

 Properly washing your hands means you cover every area of your hands – be that with hand gel/rub or with soap and water.